-The complexity seen in star formation studies suggests that a large variety of behaviors is likely in core collapse.
-A GRB appears to require a rather high degree of symmetry and alignment and is therefore a rather unusual outcome.
-We note that in the case of a kick driven by mass expulsion in a double neutron star merger, the expelled gas may have up to 10 times the energy of the kinetic energy of the merger product.
-Given likely initial neutron star kick velocities of $\sim 1000~\rm km~s^{-1}$, these energies may approach 10^{50} ergs and thus have noticeable effects on the early development of the SN outburst.
+The complexity seen in star formation studies suggests that a large variety of behaviours is likely in core collapse.
+A gamma-ray burst appears to require a rather high degree of symmetry and alignment, and is therefore a rather unusual outcome.
+We note that in the case of a kick driven by mass expulsion in a double neutron-star merger, the expelled gas may have up to 10 times the energy of the kinetic energy of the merger product.
+Given likely initial neutron star kick velocities of ~ 1000 km s-1, these energies may approach 1050 erg, and thus have noticeable effects on the early development of the supernova outburst.